nrfconnect/ncs-door-lock-and-access-control/docs/testing.rst

    Test suites list.

-Thanks to this, the Test Harness device will be operating as the Aliro user device and communicate with the Reader device.
+Thanks to this, the Test Harness device will be operating as the Aliro User Device and communicate with the Reader device.

 For verification, execute the following tests, based on the `Aliro Certification Test Tool for GTE#2`_ tag: